trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 in the current
 scope.
-The advantages of using this macro instead of directly setting this varible include:
+The advantages of using this macro instead of directly setting this variable include:

-* Asserts that the varible ``REPOSITORY_NAME`` is defined and set
+* Asserts that the variable ``REPOSITORY_NAME`` is defined and set

 * Avoids having to hard-code the assumed repository name ``${REPOSITORY_NAME}``.
 This provides more flexibility for how other TriBITS project name a given TriBITS repo (i.e. the name of repo subdirs).

-* Avoid mispelling the name of the varible ``${REPOSITORY_NAME}_PACKAGES_AND_DIRS_AND_CLASSIFICATIONS``.
+* Avoid mispelling the name of the variable ``${REPOSITORY_NAME}_PACKAGES_AND_DIRS_AND_CLASSIFICATIONS``.
 If you misspell the name of the macro, it is an immediate error in CMake.